Shell4026/GTAvaCryptLilToon/README.md

+Convert to lilToon and Encrypt UV instead of mesh.

 #

 The official root repository for this project is here https://github.com/rygo6/GTAvaCrypt.
 Be sure you are downloading it only from there.